aws-samples/aws-multi-region-bc-dr-workshop/lab-5-loadtest/README.md

 Kick off the AB command to start sending some traffic to the Global Accelerator.

-Next, lets force the ALB within our Primary region into an unhealthy state by stopping the Mysfits and Like tasks in our ECS cluster.
+Next, let's force the ALB within our Primary region into an unhealthy state by stopping the Mysfits and Like tasks in our ECS cluster.
 Once these are stopped, the ALB healthchecks will fail.
 To do this we need to set the "Desired Tasks" to 0 for each service.

 1. Within the AWS Management Console, navigate to the ECS Service.
 Select the Cluster running our services
 2. Under the Services tab, select the Like-Service, click **Update*